NJ1219/NJ1219/README.md

 <!---  </a>   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />     --->

 This is Nitesh Jain from Toronto, Canada.
 I am an Analyst who loves to play with data.
 It could be stock data or marketing data, I try to make sense out of it through my analytical skills.
 Advanced user of MS Excel for Analysis and Modeling.
 Intermediate user of Python, PostgreSQL and Power BI.
-Currently applying AI & ML algorithms to stock markets.
+Currently developing AI & ML algorithms for trading strategies applicable in stock markets.

 Looking for suitable job opportunities.